shayan-workspace/shayan-workspace/README.md

 MERN Stack Developer
 -----------------------

-Enthusiastic and Skilled MERN Stack Developer with a strong foundation in Web & Mobile Development, having 1+ years of experience.
+Enthusiastic and Skilled Developer with a strong foundation in Web & Mobile Development, having 1+ years of experience.
 Worked for innovative startups, large products, and agencies.
 Familiar with both remote, and in-office roles.
 Always seeking to take ownership of the project and deliver faster than expected.
 Comfortable for web, mobile, and API development.

 * 🌍  I'm based in Karachi, Pakistan
 * 🖥️  See my [Portfolio](https://shayan-workspace.vercel.app)